Skip to content

 Registered hook: command-logger -> command

-Registered hook: boot -> gateway:startup
+Registered hook: boot-md -> gateway:startup

 Check Discovery